dguarino/tessera/README.md

 * analysis.py - additional routines for the analysis of simulation results

 ## how to
-*tessera* is a dictionary of parameters used to drive PyNN.
+*tessera* enables you to drive PyNN through a dictionary of parameters.

 I built it to help me focus only on the core elements required to develop neural networks: the model parameters.